DLR-AMR/t8code_project/README.md

 - [ ] Replace all strings "t8project" "T8PROJECT" "t8_project" and similar with your project name.
 In particular in the CMake files.

+Note: Currently this project relies on t8code's PR: https://github.com/DLR-AMR/t8code/pull/2010, which is not yet merged.

 ## Install